mattsteele/resume/src/entries/content/introduction.md

 title: About Me
 ---

-I am a Software Engineer with 10 years of experience.
+I'm Software Engineer with 10 years of experience.
 I create prototypes, design systems tooling, and proof-of-concept work.
 My focus is on creating engaging, accessible & performant interfaces for humans.